When Should We Introduce Safety Interventions During Pretraining?: Introduction

 Large language models (LLMs) are increasingly deployed in high-stakes settings, such as medical domains \citep{thirunavukarasu2023large, lievin2024can}, social sciences and simulations \citep{ziems2024can, byun2025using}, and in robotics \citep{firoozi2025foundation, robey2024jailbreaking}, where unsafe generations can cause real-world harms.
 Most production systems still rely on post-hoc alignment (e.g., RLHF~\citep{ouyang2022training}, DPO~\citep{rafailov2023direct}, or constitutional variants~\citep{bai2022constitutional}) that reshape surface model behavior after completing pretraining.
 Yet, a growing body of evidence suggests these methods are brittle: alignment effects are often restricted to the first few tokens of a response~\citep{qi2024safetyalignmentjusttokens} and are easily circumvented by benign finetuning \citep{qi2024safety} or adversarial pressure through prompting~\citep{zou2023universal, chao2023jailbreaking}.
 Misaligned behavior can be further elicited, and even amplified, by malicious or adversarial finetuning on a single task, which has been shown to generalize to other harmful tasks \citep{betley2025emergent}.

-As such, recent work has explored removing all harmful content from pretraining data via filtering approaches \citep{o2025deep}.
+These vulnerabilities have motivated a shift toward integrating safety directly into pretraining.
+Recent work has explored removing all harmful content from pretraining data via filtering approaches \citep{o2025deep}.
 Other work, however, has demonstrated that this could lead to a lack of understanding of harmful content, making models more prone to comply with harmful requests \citep{li2025when}.
-One recent work of interest \citep{maini2025safety} has explored various synthetic pretraining interventions to (i) maintain information and content from harmful pretraining examples, while (ii) removing explicitly harmful content or providing sufficient context to understand why particular pretraining data may be harmful.
-Safety pretraining interventions show promise for safer language model behavior, in terms of refusal to comply with harmful queries, adversarial jailbreaks, and even after benign finetuning.
+More promisingly, \citet{maini2025safety} explored synthetic pretraining interventions that maintain information from harmful examples while removing explicitly harmful content or providing sufficient context about why such content is harmful.
+These safety pretraining interventions show promise for improving refusal behavior, robustness to adversarial jailbreaks, and resilience to benign finetuning.

-Despite this progress, a central question remains underexplored: \emph{when during pretraining should safety interventions be introduced}?
-Curriculum learning \citep{bengio2009curriculum, graves2017automated} suggests that the order of examples (in terms of topic or difficulty) can qualitatively change downstream performance.
-However, such topics have been demonstrated primarily in non-language domains, with some work studying the impact of data mixture components at a more coarse-grained level \citep{xie2023doremi, jiang2024adaptive, ye2025data} or other work introducing benefits of different stages during pretraining \citep{blakeney2024does}.
-Intuitively, safety interventions introduced only at the end may be too superficial and be easily washed away by downstream finetuning applications, while signals introduced too early or too strongly may degrade standard capabilities and helpfulness or may over-regularize the model.
+Despite this progress, all prior work on safety pretraining applies interventions uniformly from the start of training, implicitly assuming that \emph{when} safety signals are introduced does not matter.
+We challenge this assumption.
+Drawing on insights from curriculum learning \citep{bengio2009curriculum, graves2017automated}, which has shown that the ordering of training examples can qualitatively change downstream performance, we ask: \textbf{when during pretraining should safety interventions be introduced?} This question has natural intuitions on both sides: interventions introduced too late may be superficial and easily removed by downstream finetuning, while interventions introduced too early may degrade capabilities or over-regularize the model before it has learned basic linguistic structure.
+To our knowledge, we are the first to systematically study this question.